bahlolab/FoundHaplo/Documentation/Parameters in the Generate_FH_score.md

 The name of each text file corresponds to a single run of FoundHaplo (or a job if the pipeline explained [here](https://github.com/bahlolab/FoundHaplo/blob/main/Documentation/Parallel%20processing%20with%20Nextflow.md) is used) i.e. data_type.test_name.DCV.disease_individual.test_individual.frequency_type.imputation_quality_score_cutoff_test.txt.

 Concatenate all the .txt files in save_report_DIR and generate a single text file for further analysis as below.
+Feel free to copy your output text files wherever you want.

 ```bash
 FoundHaplo_DIR=/mypath/FoundHaplo